-As the charts below illustrate, DASNY's Debt Issuance activity for the last two years has been primarily for new money and refundings with two thirds of the activity coming from public clients.
-During 2016, the par value of bonds issued increased \$3.5 billion (75%) over the prior year to \$8.2 billion.
-While new money and refunding issuances continued to represent the majority of DASNY's debt issuances, an increase in refinancings in 2016 reduced the relative size of combined new money and refunding issuances to 77% (from 92%).
+As the charts below illustrate, DASNY's Debt Issuance activity for the last two years has been primarily for new money and refundings with more than half of the activity coming from public clients.
+During 2017, the par value of bonds issued decreased \$1.6 billion (19%) from the prior year to \$6.6 billion.
+While new money and refunding issuances represented the majority of DASNY's debt issuances in both 2017 and 2016, a decrease in refinancings in 2017 increased the relative size of combined new money and refunding issuances to 96% (from 77%).
 The charts on the following page provide additional detail regarding the three types of issuances by client type.